Oezza/example-voting-app-kub/README.md

 To check if the result app is correctly running, go to http://{result-service.EXTERNAL-IP} ==> the voting result app must be displayed

 You can now add votes in the voting app and check the result in the result app.

+Deploying PODS does not help to scale the application easily.
+If a POD fails, it will not come up again.